SatsAndSports/cashu_mls_chat/README.md

 1. Open the web app in your browser
 2. Create a group and invite a friend (share your npub with them first)
 3. Send messages in the encrypted group chat
-4. Use `!send 5` to create a 5-sat cashu token
+4. Add a trusted mint in the Wallet section
-5. Friend uses `!redeemlast` to claim the token
+5. Use "📤 Send e-cash" to create a cashu token and share it
-6. Use `!topup 100` to request more funds via Lightning
+6. Friend uses "📥 Receive e-cash" to claim the token

 ## License